PaulRBerg/foundry-template/README.md

 A Foundry-based template for developing Solidity smart contracts, with sensible defaults.

+This is a fork of [PaulRBerg's template](https://github.com/PaulRBerg/foundry-template) and adjusted to Vac's smart contracts unit's needs.
+See [Upstream differences](#upstream-differences) to learn more about how this template differs from Paul's.

 ## What's Inside

 - [Forge](https://github.com/foundry-rs/foundry/blob/master/forge): compile, test, fuzz, format, and deploy smart contracts
 - [Forge Std](https://github.com/foundry-rs/forge-std): collection of helpful contracts and cheatcodes for testing
-- [PRBTest](https://github.com/PaulRBerg/prb-test): modern collection of testing assertions and logging utilities
-- [Prettier](https://github.com/prettier/prettier): code formatter for non-Solidity files
 - [Solhint Community](https://github.com/solhint-community/solhint-community): linter for Solidity code

 ## Getting Started

-Click the [`Use this template`](https://github.com/PaulRBerg/foundry-template/generate) button at the top of the page to create a new repository with this repo as the initial state.
+Click the [`Use this template`](https://github.com/vacp2p/foundry-template/generate) button at the top of the page to create a new repository with this repo as the initial state.

 Or, if you prefer to install the template manually: